 No.

 I have, twice in the last week, listened to "haven't really been there, but have talked about it" types expound upon how they work with aspiring entrepreneurs (some of them students) and "really make them sweat."
 They gleefully tell stories of their fearsome, tough reputations and their critical prowess.
-A couple were business coaches.
-And a couple were college teachers (not at Marquette!)

 I think that I would never lie to someone about their business prospects or flatter them just to do it.
 But I would also never "drill" someone just to "toughen them up."